 There are designated parking areas on the lane opposite the Church.
 We implement a voluntary one way system during very busy markets to try and avoid traffic jams.

 Run out of cash to spend at the market ?
-Visit the 'Bank of Shipbourne' open 9-11am at the Chaser Inn next door where you can get cash back with your credit/debit cards Shipbourne market has also won awards:-
+Visit the 'Bank of Shipbourne' open 9-11am at the Chaser Inn next door where you can get cash back with your credit/debit cards CANNON FRUIT FARM ON RADIO 4 ON YOUR FARM PROGRAMME

 Where better place to find your favourite tipple.
-We now have our license to sell alcohol and we are aiming to have a different local producer every week.
+We have a license to sell alcohol and we now have a different local producer every week.

 After only being in existence just over a year they won A TOP INTERNATIONAL AWARD IN